zoot101/snapraid-daily-hooks/README.md

 Typically root is required to use the **systemctl** command to stop/start services.

-However, if one does not run the main **snapraid-daily** script as root, the hook script is also written to handle this case through the use of **sudo**.
+However, if one does not run the main **SnapRAID-DAILY** script as root, the hook script is also written to handle this case through the use of **sudo**.

 To use it in this case, add your user to the sudo group like so.
 If the script is not ran